Pei Wang, PI

 Francesca Petralia, Ph.D

-is an Assistant Professor in the Icahn Institute of Genomics and Multiscale Biology at Mount Sinai Medical School.
+is right now an PI (Assistant Professor) in the Department of Genetics and Genomic Sciences, Mount Sinai Medical School.
 She received her Ph.D. in Statistics from Duke University in 2013 where she has developed clustering algorithms based on Bayesian mixture models and Bayesian non-parametric models for conditional density estimation.
-After joining Mount Sinai, she has focused on omic data analysis and developed novel algorithms for i) pathway analysis ii) gene regulatory network inference via the integration of disparate genomic data and iii) the simultaneous estimation of multiple related networks such as protein-protein and gene-gene networks.
+After joining Mount Sinai, Francesca had performed postdoc training with Dr. Pei Wang for three years before she launched on a faculty position.
+Her research focused on omic data analysis and developed novel algorithms for i) pathway analysis ii) gene regulatory network inference via the integration of disparate genomic data and iii) the simultaneous estimation of multiple related networks such as protein-protein and gene-gene networks.
+Francesca was promoted to tenure-track Assistant Professor of GGS in 2022.

 is a software developer focused on creating intuitive, user-friendly data visualizations.